vblanco20-1/vulkan-guide/docs/gpudriven/compute_shaders.md

 ## Compute shaders and barriers

 All of the GPU commands sent to a VkQueue will start in order, but will not end in order.
 The GPU is free to schedule and reorganize the commands in whatever way it sees fit.
-This means that if we run a shader like above, and then try to do some rendering that uses said matrix buffer, its possible that the compute shader hasnt finished executing before the buffer is used, thus doing a data race and likely causing bad things to happen.
+This means that if we run a shader like above, and then try to do some rendering that uses said matrix buffer, it's possible that the compute shader hasnt finished executing before the buffer is used, thus doing a data race and likely causing bad things to happen.

 To syncronize this, vulkan has the concept of barriers.
 We have been using barriers before for data transfers and image transitions, but we will need to use them in here too.